Sunak ‘hasn’t got a clue where 4,000 migrants earmarked for Rwanda have gone’

 Sir Keir again challenged the Prime Minister over the missing migrants.

-“My first thought is how do you actually lose 4,250 people?” he said, then listing a series of issues including rising costs on HS2 despite cuts to the route and money spent on the Rwanda policy without deportations so far.
+“My first thought is how do you actually lose 4,250 people?” he said, and then listed a series of issues including rising costs on HS2 despite cuts to the route, and money spent on the Rwanda policy without deportations so far.

 “Suddenly you’re reminded that, of course, this farce of a Government could lose the people it was planning to remove.”